 Prior to IVF, women with ovarian disease (severely decreased ovarian reserve) had no treatment options.
 With today’s technologies, pregnancy can often be achieved in older females using an egg donor.

 Egg donors are young with healthy eggs and are carefully screened using many physiologic and psychological tests.
 If a donor’s eggs are used in an IVF cycle, the success rates usually coincide with the donor’s age, and are typically high (>50% delivered pregnancy rate if 2 good embryos are transferred).
 In fact, successful pregnancies using donor eggs have been achieved in women in their fifties.
 The offspring will have the genetic makeup of the father and the egg donor.

 There are new technologies currently available at RCC that allow young women to reliably freeze their eggs for use in future IVF cycles when they are older.
 If a woman underwent FSH ovulation induction, she could produce many eggs that could be cryopreserved for future thawing, fertilization and subsequent embryo transfer when she is older.

 Over 3000 pregnancies have been delivered using frozen/thawed eggs.
 If a patient needs to undergo chemotherapy or radiation therapy egg freezing should be considered.
-Egg freezing can also be performed for social indications (desire to preserve fertility and not currently married or married and not currently desiring pregnancy).
+Egg freezing can also be performed to preserve fertility as a woman ages.